WELCOME TO THE COMMUNITY PROJECTS

 The allotment project gave me a reason to get up and outside in the fresh air also invaluable to us as a family in lock down as we came down learned new skills.
 Inspired us and also gave us confidence to grow our own as a family.

 As a mentor it enabled me to encourage my clients to come down and join in, the camaraderie gave them a purpose and a mission to get there teeth into.
 Often the veterans come to us are shy or not very confident when it comes to meeting others.
 The allotment gives them something in common to discuss and get involved with, as many of them miss working as a team.
-Tina D. (Veteran & Volunteer)
+Tina D. (Veteran & Operations Director)

 1 promote an improvement in mental health